Now this is how you do stunt casting! Linzi Hateley returns in glorious style to Joseph And The Amazing Technicolor Dreamcoat after 30 years

 “Can’t you hear the choir now?
 Listen to the animals sing”

 Just a quickie for this repeat visit to Bat out of Hell, as the allure of the singalong performance was once again too strong.
 I don’t know if Tuesday night was the best choice though, as the Dominion Theatre was lacking in bodies and in atmosphere, at least in our part of the stalls, which kind of detracted from the communal spirit which was so enjoyable last time around.

 I wonder too if the news of the show’s closure has dampened some of the enthusiasm.
 As D-day (5th January) draws closer, some of that intensity might return but for me, the performance level was weaker than I’ve previously seen.
 Rob Fowler and Sharon Sexton carry the show even more now and that means you only feel their absence all the more when they’re not on stage.
 Nothing really rocks, nothing really rolls…

-You got the kind of mind that does less than think”
+“You got the kind of lips that do more than drink You got the kind of mind that does less than think”

 Although it might feel like every night is singalong night at some musicals (cough Motown cough), Bat out of Hell have gone the extra step and made one night a month an actual sing-along performance.
 So if you get down to the Dominion Theatre on these selected dates, then you can live your dream of singing in a West End theatre, just, you know, not on the actual stage…!

 If you’re pondering whether this is a good idea, I’ve answered a few questions below.